How to Setup a HTTPS Node JS Server on Amazon EC2

 - Choose 301, as permanently moved

-Click confirm and update button to update your change, above change is for HTTP port direct for the example.com, so http://example.com and http://www.example.com will redirect to https://www.example.com.
+Click confirm and update to save your change.
+The above change is for the HTTP port redirect for example.com, so http://example.com and http://www.example.com will redirect to https://www.example.com.
 Now, let's go to the 443 HTTPS port to modify the rule.

 - Choose Host